- Trigger on the functions for handling tables

 Not available with this kind of connection

 Adds or modifies a trigger on a HFSQL data file.
-A trigger is a WLanguage procedure automatically called by the HFSQL engine whenever a HFSQL function is run.
-See Managing the triggers
+A trigger is a WLanguage procedure automatically called by the HFSQL engine whenever an HFSQL function is run.
+For more details, see Trigger management

 // In the initialization code of the project